pfac/pfac.github.io/source/_posts/2013-04-25-octopress-a-first-impression.markdown

 Wrapping up, when I was almost done, I opened the `plugins` directory.
 And there it was: a component just for pretty `blockquotes`.
 And here I was, ~~wasting~~ investing my time.
 Story of my life.

 If now you're asking how is this relevant, it is not.
 I just wanted to let some steam off and use more Markdown.

+###### EDIT
+Added an excerpt separator, this was getting ridiculous in the front page.
+(I know, Octopress defaults make no sense but I lack the time and/or will to change it).